VL-Group/DPQ/README.md

 # Deep Progressive Quantization

-A python implementation of **Deep Progressive Quantization**.
-Please refer to [paper link](https://github.com) for detailed infomation.
+This is the python implementation of **Beyond Product Quantization: Deep Progressive Quantization for Image Retrieval** (IJCAI-19 accepted).
+Please refer to [paper link](http://arxiv.org/abs/1906.06698) for detailed infomation.
 The python scripts include following experiments:

 - Training a model and Encoding a database [main.py](./main.py)
 - Evaluating AQD mAP on query set [Eval.py](./Eval.py)